How is Zeffy free?

 The state of New York's Charitable Gaming Division defines a nonprofit raffle as:

-Are raffles legal in ny?
+Are raffles legal in NY?

 Good to know: